How to Recognize Depression

 Depression and Suicide Risk

 Depression left untreated can also be a major risk factor for suicide.
-The deep despair and hopelessness that goes along with depression can make suicide feel like the only way to escape the pain.
+The deep despair and hopelessness that go along with depression can make suicide feel like the only way to escape the pain.
 If you have a loved one with depression, take any suicidal talk or behavior seriously and seek help immediately.
 Let them know your concerns.
 Talking openly about your concerns can save a life.

 If you think you or a loved one are dealing with depression, contact Washington Center for Women’s and Children’s Wellness to make an appointment to speak to one of our physicians.
 We can provide the evaluation, support, and treatment you need to get you feeling good about life again.
 Contact us today for an appointment at 301-881-9464.